 - Tap on the Menu icon on the top left and select Your places option.
 Scroll down to the bottom until you find the list of offline maps.

 - Now tap on the “View all and Manage” option.
 You can find all the offline maps listed.
 To rename, updated or delete the map, tap on the 3 vertical dots icon next to each map and select the required option.

 Whenever a new update is available for the offline map, an update notification will appear at the bottom of the Your places section.
 To clear all offline maps at once, you need to clear the app data for the “Maps” app.

-Note: Google Offline Maps will be auto deleted after 30 days.
+Note: Google Offline Maps will be auto-deleted after 30 days.
 So, make sure you download the latest Map before leaving for a big journey.
 You can also enjoy offline maps on your Windows 10 PC.

 Isn’t it simple and useful?
-If you like this post, kindly share it with your peers and also comment your queries and suggestions in the below comments section.
+If you like this post, kindly share it with your peers and also share your queries and suggestions in the comments section.